emmdie/emmdie/README.md

 - Mostly on Github to steal good looking Dotfiles for whatever WM im using at the time 🕵🏽

 ## Tech
-* Dockerized Debian Server with Traefik, Collabora and Nextcloud  🚢
 * Making Games in Godot 👾
 * Learning LUA for AwesomeWM 🔲
+* Running my stuff on a dockerized Debian server  🚢

 ## Contact
 - Email to the left 💌